 Our rights to the trade names "RCI Hospitality Holdings, Inc.," "Rick's," "Rick's Cabaret," "Tootsie's Cabaret," "Club Onyx," "XTC Cabaret," "Temptations," "Jaguars," "Downtown Cabaret," "Cabaret East," "Bombshells Restaurant and Bar," "Vee Lounge," "Mile High Men's Club," "Country Rock Cabaret," "PT's," and "Diamond Cabaret" are established under common law, based upon our substantial and continuous use of these trade names in interstate commerce, some of which have been in use at least as early as 1987.
 We have registered our service mark, "RICK'S AND STARS DESIGN," and the "BOMBSHELLS RESTAURANT & BAR" logo design with the United States Patent and Trademark Office.
-We have also obtained service mark registrations from the Patent and Trademark Office.
-We have also obtained service mark registrations from the Patent and Trademark Office.
-We have also obtained service mark registrations from the Patent and Trademark Office.
-We have also obtained service mark registrations from the Patent and Trademark Office.
-We have also obtained service mark registration and Patent and Trademark Office.
-We have also obtained service mark registration and Patent and Trademark Office.
-We have also obtained service mark registration and Patent and Trademark Office.
-We have also obtained service mark registration and Patent and Trademark Office.
-We have also obtained service mark registration and Patent and Trademark Office.
-We have also obtained service mark registration and Patent and Trademark Office.
-We have also obtained service mark registration and Patent and Trademark Office.
-We have also obtained service mark registration and Patent and Trademark Office.
-We have also obtained service mark registration and Patent and Trademark Office.
-We have pending registration applications for the names "TOOTSIES CABARET," "ACUARS," and "BOMDMSHELLS OFFICER'S CLUB", "ACUARD REWERERY," and "THE MANSION."
+We have also obtained service mark registrations from the Patent and Trademark Office for "RICK'S AND STARS DESIGN" logo, "RCI HOSPITALITY HOLDINGS, INC.," "RICK'S," "RICK'S CABARET," "CLUB ONYX," "XTC CABARET," "SCARLETT'S CABARET," "SILVER CITY CABARET," "BOMBSHELLS RESTAURANT AND BAR," "THE SEVILLE CLUB," "DOWN IN TEXAS SALOON," "HOOPS CABARET," "VEE LOUNGE," "STUDIO 80," "FOXY'S CABARET," "EXOTIC DANCER," "TOYS FOR TATAS," "LA BOHEME GENTLEMAN'S CLUB," "MILE HIGH MEN'S CLUB," "MHMC logo," "AFTER DARK," "COUNTRY ROCK CABARET," "PT'S," "DIAMOND CABARET," "CABARET ROYALE," "BABY DOLLS SALOON," "BABY DOLLS TOPLESS SALOON," "BABY DOLLS," "JAGUARS," and "BOMBSHELLS OFFICER'S CLUB" are registered through service mark registrations issued by the United States Patent and Trademark Office.
+As of this date, we have pending registration applications for the names "TOOTSIES CABARET," "RICK'S REWARDS," "VENICE CABARET," "CHERRY CREEK FOOD HALL AND BREWERY," and "THE MANSION."
 We also own the rights to numerous trade names associated with our media division.
-There can be no assurance that these steps we have
+There can be no assurance that these steps we have taken to protect our service marks will be adequate to deter misappropriation of our protected intellectual property rights.